-THREE DAY WORKSHOP March 3, 4, 5 of March 2022 in Beautiful Natchez, Mississippi
+THREE DAY WORKSHOP February 2023 (tentative at this time) in Beautiful Natchez, Mississippi

 This class is great for the beginner to advanced; however the class is fast paced so the beginner should be able to mix some color and apply paint.
 This class is also for advanced students as they will learn to simplify their painting to get rid of their “tight” strokes and let the “loose” in.
 Emphasis is also on how to have more color, more contrast and a better composition.

 Day one: I will give a demo.
 I will then give another demo while the class paints with me.
 If time, in the afternoon the class will paint their own paintings from their own photos or from photos I provide.